 Single Parent scholarship

 Single Parent Scholarships are available for newly admitted or currently enrolled UW–Madison undergraduate, graduate, or professional students who are single parents.
 These scholarships are supported by the following donors: The Professor Nancy W. Denney Memorial Scholarship Fund, the Evjue Foundation Inc. the charitable arm of the Capital Times, the AAUW-Monona/Madison Branch, The University League, Inc., The Joe Corry and Barbara Weston Corry Scholarship Fund, and other private donors.

 To apply for these scholarships, please complete the following steps:

-1) Access the scholarship application through Wisconsin Scholarship Hub (WiSH); using the filter, select Division of Continuing Studies scholarships, then sign in to complete the application.
+1) Access the scholarship application through Wisconsin Scholarship Hub (WiSH).
+Using the filter, select Division of Continuing Studies scholarships, then sign in to complete the application.
 Submit just one common scholarship application for all of the scholarships that you are interested in applying for.

 2) Submit the Free Application for Federal Student Aid (FAFSA).